crystallabs/crysterm/documentation/positioning.md

 One can also specify `shrink = true` on a widget.
 This causes widget to render in minimal necessary box to accommodate its content.

+## Changes in Crysterm

+In Crysterm borders can be more than 1 cell big and can be set for each side separately.

+Similarly, shadow size and sides can be chosen and set individually for each side.